everknow/decent-requirements/README.md

 - The cooperative **MUST** be open for new partners to join and also to leave to ensure the cooperative is resilient.
 - The cooperative **SHOULD** always prioritise long term thinking over short-term opportunities.

-### FUND
+### RESERVE

-- The fund **MUST** be operated as a publicly owned and operated entity.
+- The reserve **MUST** be operated as a publicly owned and operated entity.
-- The fund **SHOULD** prioritise initial investment from on-chain treasuries to ensure public ownership.
+- The reserve **SHOULD** prioritise initial investment from on-chain treasuries to ensure transparent public ownership.
+- The reserve **MUST** build long term value through the continued contributions of partners received as part of grant funding agreements.
-- The fund **COULD** receive investment from a range of sources such as foundations, aligned funds and the capital markets.
+- The reserve **COULD** receive support from a range of sources such as foundations (crypto/traditional), aligned funds and public markets.
-- The fund **MUST** be capable of holding a wide range of crypto-assets including currencies and tokens.
+- The reserve **MUST** be capable of holding a wide range of crypto-assets including currencies and tokens.
-- The fund **SHOULD** be capable of holding traditional assets including equity and property titles.
+- The reserve **SHOULD** be capable of holding traditional assets including equity and property titles.
-- The fund **MUST** be operated in a secure, auditable and regulatory compliant manner.
+- The reserve **MUST** be operated in a secure, auditable and regulatory compliant manner.
-- The fund **MUST** be accessible to anyone, anywhere as long as their proposal abides by the constitution.
+- The reserve **MUST** be accessible to anyone, anywhere as long as their proposal abides by the constitution.
+- The reserve **COULD** utilise its reserves as collateral for the launch of a community token that would be distributed to partners.
+- The reserve **COULD** utilise this community token as the primary distribution mechanism for the launch of a dedicated Web3 media Substrate chain.
-- The fund **MUST** be operated via an transparent, intuitive and scalable governance model ("Mother DAO").
+- The reserve **MUST** be operated via an transparent, intuitive and scalable governance system ("Mother DAO").

 ### MOTHER DAO

-- The Mother DAO **MUST** be governed by nominated partners who represent the contributing entities of the cooperative.
+- The Mother DAO **MUST** be governed by nominated partners who together represent the contributing workers of the cooperative.
-- The Mother DAO **SHOULD** utilise NFTs to assign on-chain achievements, memberships and reputation of partners
 - The Mother DAO **MUST** develop governance systems that can be operated by technically competent and novice users alike.
 - The Mother DAO **MUST** develop secure, transparent and auditable mechanisms for the discussion, proposing, funding, tracking and reporting of grants.
+- The Mother DAO **SHOULD** utilise NFTs to assign on-chain achievements, memberships and reputation of partners
 - The Mother DAO **COULD** operate initially via an implementation of [Commonwealth](https://commonwealth.im)
 - The Mother DAO **COULD** develop her own governance, forum and proposal systems.
-- The Mother DAO **MUST** be able to delegate funds, governance oversight and reporting into sub-DAOs run by Partners ("Daughter DAOs")
+- The Mother DAO **MUST** be able to delegate funds, governance oversight and reporting into sub-DAOs established by partners ("Daughter DAOs")

 ### DAUGHTER DAOS